Halleck45/PhpStarter/readme.md

 Will install `Symfony 2.1` on your local computer, in `/var/www/demo`, and will add VirtualHost named `demo`.

-If you want to unistall a project, just run
+If you want to uninstall a project, just run

 ```
 phing